artapamudaid/laravel_relation/README.md

-Laravel Relation with Eloquent :
+Laravel 9 Relational Tables with Eloquent :

 1. One to One
 2. One to Many